MistEO/meojson/README.md

 ### Usage

-1. Build static library or shared library
+1. Build static library

     ```bash
-    make static
-    # or
-    make shared
+    make
     ```

+2. Add `build/libmeojson.a` to your project
-2. Add header file include in your code
+3. Add header file include in your code

     ```c++
     #inclued "json.h"
     ```

-3. Enjoy it!
+4. Enjoy it!

 ### Sample